Quantum Fiber has fast, reliable fiber, and Cox serves up decent deals on cable internet service.

 Cox vs. Quantum Fiber: Fiber Internet Wins the Duel for Your Dollars

 Cox offers fast, reliable internet speeds, and service is available in most U.S. cities—two big pluses!
 On the downside, its prices tend to be higher than competitors unless you bundle—and you’re on the hook for self-installation, router rental, and data overage charges.
-So, if you’ve been dying to get a landline again, that could work out for you.
+But if you’ve been dying to get a landline again, that could still work out for you.

 Quantum Fiber’s service reliability is strong, but it really stands out in dollar value, with prices starting at $45 per month and speeds up to 940Mbps download speeds.
 But, and it’s a big one, Quantum Fiber is only offered in parts of the West, Midwest, and Florida.